mkotsovoulou/ods6001a/assignments/assignment3/README.md

-# Programming Exercise 3: Functions
+# Programming Problem 3: Functions
 The purpose of this assignment is to test if you can successfully define and call your own functions and perform input validation.

 Change the code in `assignment3.py` so that **areaTriangle** takes parameters for the **base** and **height** of a triangle and computes its area.